glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

 Now that we know the required steps, let's put this together in a simple way for you to see it working.
 We'll do this in your object responsible for loading rooms.

 * First, we'll initialize the data in the Create event.
-* Then in the Step event, we'll load the room centered on the mouse position when we press 1, and unload the room when we press 2.
+* Then in the Step event, we'll load the room on the mouse position when we press 1, and unload the room when we press 2.
 :::code-group
 ```js [Create Event]
 room = rmExample; // The room you'd like to load.